MechanicalRock/mechanicalrock.github.io/_posts/2019-07-22-aws-event-bridge.md

 For example, let's say a developer has completed some work that a product manager was especially keen to see done, and that manager was following the ticket.
-Previously, that work would fire off some kind of webhook and a listening service (eg, API Gateway, Lambda) would have had to be listening out for it, and process it in some way.
+Previously, that work would fire off some kind of webhook and a listening service (eg, API Gateway, Lambda) would have had to be listening out for it, and process it in some way i.e. post a Slack message to a channel or send an email off to relevant subscribed parties.
 With event bridge, that event being listened out for, and based on the rules, eg (work completed, product owner following ticket, etc) the event makes it's way through the rules and filter sets to its destination.
 Given that a single rule can route to multiple targets, all of which are processed in parallel, and that rules allow different application components to look for and process the events that are of interest to them, in our scenario, multiple things can happen when our developer closes out that piece of work.

 - Notify the build service to deploy a new version of the app
 - Send an email to the product manager of the followed work